 HOWEVER, it requires a very specific type of training regiment to see those results.

-- If you can do 4 sets of 15 push ups, you need to make them harder to progress.
-Do 4 sets of 10 push ups with your feet on a bench.
-Then do divebomber push ups.
-Work your way up to handstand push ups.
+- If you can do 4 sets of 15 push-ups, consider making them harder to progress.
+Do 4 sets of 15 push ups with your feet on a bench.

 - Body weight squats too easy?
 Work your way up to pistol squats (one legged squats).